-The classical statistical estimators (e.g. for the mean, variance, etc.) are based on the assumption that statistical samples consist of independent, identically distributed variables.
+If one revisits the classic statistical estimators (e.g. for the mean, variance, etc.) and glances at the mathematical proofs of their validity, one will see that they are based on the assumption that statistical samples consist of independent, identically distributed variables.

 Obviously, this assumption is not consistent with the nature of hydrometeorological time series.
-A more consistent representation, which relaxes, to some degree, the assumption of stable climate, is studied in the next section with the help of real-world examples.
-In the subsequent sections, typical statistical tasks such as estimation, prediction and hypothesis testing are revisited, both theoretically and by means of case studies.
+A more consistent representation, which relaxes, to some degree, the assumption of stable climate, is studied in the next section with the help of real world examples.
+In the subsequent sections typical statistical tasks such as estimation, prediction and hypothesis testing are revisited both theoretically and by means of case studies.